xtools-at/cunt/README.md

 If you too want to share CUNT with your least favourite Etherians, there are **3 ways** to get you started.

 But first, **get MetaMask**.
 We recommend using [MetaMask](https://www.metamask.io), either on Mobile or Desktop.
-Other wallets were not tested and may not play nicely with [Etherscan].
-Also, [get some ETH][Coinbase] to pay for the gas.
+Other wallets were not tested and may not play nicely with [Etherscan] or may get the applicable Gas limits wrong.
+Also, [get some ETH][Coinbase] to pay for the Gas.

 ### 1. Claim CUNT for free
 2048 tokens are available to be claimed for free from the smart contract directly.
 Every wallet can claim 4 tokens once, which means this is limited to the *first 512 users*.